How Market Basket Analysis In Python works?

 The Apriori algorithm identifies frequent item sets in a dataset.
 It calculates support, generates candidate itemsets, prunes infrequent subsets, and iterates until no more frequent itemsets exist.
 It then generates and evaluates association rules.

-Why is Market Basket Analysis critical for retailers?
+Why is Market Basket Analysis Critical for Retailers?

 Market Basket Analysis helps retailers optimise product placement, enhance cross-selling, personalise recommendations, manage inventory, and design targeted marketing campaigns, ultimately boosting sales and customer satisfaction.